Keeping the Beat: English Sentence Stress Rules and Tips to Set the Right Rhythm

 Every language has a rhythm.

-But when you do this, you might use a rhythm pattern that ends up off-beat!
+But when you do this, your English might sound off-beat!

-When you focus on improving your sentence stress, you’re not only improving your speaking but your listening skills, as well.
+By improving your rhythm and sentence stress in English, you’ll be improving your speaking and listening skills, as well.

 What Is Sentence Stress in English?